FAQ

 - Do you find yourself disturbed or distracted by intrusive thoughts?

-- Are you more restless than usual? (e.g., fidgeting, smoking, biting fingernails / pens / pencils)?
+- Are you more restless than usual? (for example, fidgeting, smoking, biting fingernails, chewing on pens or pencils)?

 - Do some of your thoughts escalate into images of catastrophe?